-- 1. Adjustments to the Plan: It is recognized that Council or its designated authority may choose to cease, reduce or increase funding to one or more of the financial incentive programs, based on an evaluation of this Plan.
-Any review or adjustment to the program funding or value of the financial incentive programs will be reviewed in consultation with the community and stakeholders.
-Adjustments to specific program funding or the amount of the annual budget to fund this CIP will not require an amendment to this Plan.
-The activities above are intended to be repeated on an annual basis throughout the life of this Plan.
+- 1. Adjustments to the Plan: Based on the monitoring and evaluation process, changes to the terms of this Plan, the eligibility requirements, or the financial incentive programs may be required.
+Council may also choose to discontinue funding for one or more of the financial incentive programs and may do so without amending this Plan.
+However, the permanent change or removal of a financial incentive program or the addition of eligibility criteria or eligible costs will require an amendment to this Plan in accordance with Section 28 of the Planning Act. - 2.
+Adjustments to Program Funding: It is recognized that Council or its designated authority may choose to cease, reduce or increase funding to one or more of the financial incentive programs, based on an evaluation of this Plan.
+Any review or adjustment to the program funding or value of the financial incentive programs will be done in consultation with the community or stakeholders, at the discretion of Council and Town staff.

-- 2. Adjustments to Program Funding:

-It is recognized that Council or its

-designated authority may choose to

-cease, reduce or increase funding to

-one or more of the financial incentive

-programs, based on an evaluation of

-this Plan.
-Any review or adjustment

-to the program funding or value of

-the financial incentive programs will

-be done in consultation with the

-community or stakeholders, at the

-discretion of Council and Town staff.

 Adjustments to specific program funding or the amount of the annual budget to fund this CIP will not require an amendment to this Plan.
 The activities above are intended to be repeated on an annual basis throughout the life of this Plan.